rogeriojorge/NEAT/README.md

 and the python packages specified in [requirements.txt](requirements.txt).
 Note that [pyQSC](https://github.com/landreman/pyQSC/) and [pyQIC](https://github.com/rogeriojorge/pyQIC/) should be downloaded and installed locally.

+## PyPI

+The simplest installation of NEAT is by running the command

+    pip install neatstel

+However, it doesn't work on every system and the code hosted in PyPI might be outdated.

 ## CMake